supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab03-Implement-and-use-PIM.md

        ![](../media/lab3-8.png)

 ## Summary
+In this lab, you have completed:

-- Assign appropriate Azure resource roles to users or groups.
+- Assigned appropriate Azure resource roles to users or groups.
-- Update or remove an existing Entra role assignment as needed.
+- Updated or removed an existing Entra role assignment as needed.